Error Reduction from Stacked Regressions: Main Results

-Here, the second term is in terms of the search degrees of freedom of $\hat f_{\text{best}}$.
-Meanwhile, the first term is reminiscent of the improvement that would arise from applying James-Stein shrinkage \citep{james1961estimation} to an individual estimator, viz.,
+The second term in \eqref{eq:improve} is in terms of the (strictly positive) search degrees of freedom of $\hat f_{\text{best}}$, which is due to the model selection mechanism of stacking.
+Meanwhile, the first term is reminiscent of the improvement that would arise from applying positive-part James-Stein shrinkage factors \citep{stein1956inadmissibility,james1961estimation, baranchik1964multiple} across the successive model subspace differences $\mathcal{A}_k\setminus \mathcal{A}_{k-1}$, $ k = 1, 2, \dots, M$, viz.,